stellHex/stape/README.md

 ## Execution

 The Stape tape functions as both data storage and program.
-Each execution step, the instruction pointer first moves right, then reads its current cell as an operator and *the cell in the opposite index*, reflected over the 0 pointer of the current loop, as the argument.
+Each execution step, the pointers first move, then the reads its current cell as an operator and *the cell in the opposite index*, reflected over the 0 pointer of the current loop, as the argument.
 Instructions fail silently if the instruction pointer is at the same cell as the 0 pointer.
 When the pointer is inside a loop, the cell containing the staples is considered to be cell 0, with the indices being modular mod the length of the loop.

-Execution ends when the main loop is unstapled.
+Execution ends when the main loop excited or unstapled.

 ### Type Classifications

-Operations fail silently if they get a cell which does not conform to its expected type
+Operations fail silently if they get a cell which does not conform to its expected type.

 Name | Description
 --- | ---